dcdpr/did-btcr2/chapters/Index.md

 * A service array containing three ::BTCR2 Beacon:: services.
-The serviceEndpoint for each of these services Must be a [BIP21 URI](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) encoding of a bitcoin address controlled by the public key.
+The serviceEndpoint for each of these services Must be a [BIP21 URI](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) encoding of a Bitcoin address controlled by the public key.
 The three different address formats are p2pkh, p2wpkh, p2tr.
 The id value of the service MUST be "#initialP2PKH", #initialP2WPKH” and "#initialP2TR" respectively.
 Finally, each of these services MUST have a type set to the